The Ultimate Jensen Healey - Gallery

 Friday was our first visit to Road America for the weekend vintage racing.
 We got to park in the pit area by the Victory Circle grandstand with a large group of Austin-Healeys, right in front of the bookstore-gift shop.

-The car park at Road America where we all got to meet and greet and show off our cars.
+The car park at Road America v where we all got to meet and greet and show off our cars.
 All of the A-H owners were so friendly and curious about my "Healey".
 "What in the world is that?"

 I drove up to park, some old guy came running out of the gift shop to ask me what kind of a car I was driving [a very common occurrence at every gas station, restaurant, grocery store or hotel where we stopped], as he said he had never seen a car like mine before.
 Of course I had to brag a little about how it was one of one and a custom built car and that I had built most of it myself over the last 40 years.
 It turned out that this was Burt “BS” Levy, the well known racer & author of the “Last Open Road” books.
 He loved my car.
 So do I. I thought that he has great taste in cars.